Innmind/documentation/docs/getting-started/handling-data/either.md

     ```

 !!! success ""
-    Both approaches seem very similar but there's a big advantage to `Either`: a static analysis tool understand the flow of errors and can tell you if when calling `match` you don't handle all possible error values.
+    Both approaches seem very similar but there's a big advantage to `Either`: a static analysis tool understands the flow of errors and can tell you if when calling `match` you don't handle all possible error values.
 No tool can help you do the same with exceptions.

 Just like `Maybe` you can recover in case of an error via the `otherwise` method.
 For example in the case the email is already used, instead of failing we can decide to update the stored user.